iPhone Guide

-This guide is for attorneys and paralegals who will use TextExhibit to convert client text message backups into court-ready PDF documents.
+This guide explains how to use TextExhibit to convert text message backups into court-ready PDF documents.

 Overview